 - Dimensions: 7.0in x 0.8in x 9.9in

-Author InformationCarolyn Strange is a senior fellow in the Research School of Humanities at the Australian National University.
+Author InformationCarolyn Strange is a professor in the School of History at the Australian National University.

 Allison Bashford is an associate professor in the Department of History at the University of Sydney.